 Small unreleased AR game that we made to learn the technology and expand our skillsets.
 Learned a lot from this and found AR game development to be something I'd want to delve deeper into in the future.

 We really wanted to build an RPG since we are huge fans of the genre.
-I definitely took a lot of inspiration from Rogue-like RPG games such as FTL and Slay the Spire as well as more tradition RPGs such as Final Fantasy and Fire Emblem when coming up with the idea for this game.
-If all goes well, we plan to finish this within a couple months.
+I definitely took a lot of inspiration from Rogue-like RPGs such as FTL and Slay the Spire as well as more tradition RPGs such as Final Fantasy and Fire Emblem when coming up with the idea for this game.

 We wanted to make a game using gyroscopes.
 The primary experience I had with gyroscope mobile gaming was through playing Ridiculous Fishing, so I definitely took a lot of inspiration from the game's smooth gyroscope controls.

-Our first major project as Dummy Dojo that was successfully funded on Kickstarter It's a fun little runner about a chubby ninja eating donuts.
-It's still in the process of being release, but don't worry, it's going to be worth the wait, I promise!
+Our first major project as Dummy Dojo that was successfully funded on Kickstarter.
+It's a fun little runner about a chubby ninja eating donuts.
+It's still in the process of being released as we are working with a wonderful publishing company, but it will be worth the wait!

 Created for Ludum Dare 45.
 The theme was "Start with Nothing", so we made a game about a butt-naked gladiator.Placed 46th Overall and 31st for Fun.